SandroMiczevski/SandroMiczevski/README.md

 I am a somewhat experienced Business Intelligence/Data Analyst making an effort to gain experience as a Fullstack developer

-👀 I’m interested in:<br/>
-Stay up-to-date with tech trends, and improve myself.<br/>

 How to reach me: <br/>
 📩 e-mail: sandro.mck@outlook.com